 You can see that the rays 6′ from the observer's horizon (which peak near 8 and 35 km from the observer) penetrate farther into the inversion — i.e., closer to its upper surface — than those only 3′ from it. (e.g., the −3′ ray, whose apex is near 23 km).

-This value can be calculated from the atmospheric model: it's the height at which the product nR (where n is the index of refraction of air, and R is distance from the center of curvature of the atmosphere) has the same value as at the top of the inversion.
-The product nR is the refractive invariant for horizontal rays at different heights; a plot of these values against height gives the dip diagram.
+The base of the duct can be found from the atmospheric model: it's the height at which the product nR (where n is the index of refraction of air, and R is distance from the center of curvature of the atmosphere) has the same value as at the top of the inversion.
+The product nR is the refractive invariant for horizontal rays at each height; a plot of these values against height gives the dip diagram.

 It's instructive to plot rays for every minute of arc in altitude at the observer; that's the diagram at the left here, which shows the lowest 180 meters of the atmosphere.
-You can see three groups of rays: (1) those with altitudes at the observer of 9′ and more, which pass through the inversion without trapping; (2) those that lie within 8′ of the observer's astronomical horizon, which are all trapped in the duct; and (3) those at least 9′ below the horizon — here, the rays at −9′, −10′, and −11′, which initially pass below the inversion, approach the ground, and then pass up through the inversion without being trapped.
-(Rays 12′ or more below the horizon strike the Earth's surface, and are not shown.)
+You can see three groups of rays: (1) those with altitudes at the observer of 9′ and more, which pass through the inversion without trapping; (2) those that lie within 8′ of the observer's astronomical horizon, which are all trapped in the duct; and (3) those at least 9′ below the horizon — here, the rays at −9′, −10′, and −11′, which initially pass below the inversion, approach the ground, but then pass back up through the inversion without being trapped.
+(Rays 12′ or more below the horizon strike the Earth's surface within about 24 km of the observer, and are not shown.)